-The principles of drawing and watercolour painting of plants will be the main focus of this workshop.
-Simple practical exercises will take the participants through each stage in order to build up to a final, fairly accurate botanical painting.
-These steps will include pencil drawing of a fruit or flower using shading to create form; colour mixing and matching and various ways of applying watercolour paints; composition; the dissection of a flower and some basic botany; all in preparation for a final botanical drawing.
-In addition there will be a short illustrated talk on the history of botanical art with the emphasis on Southern African plants.
+The aim of this workshop is to concentrate on the principles of drawing and watercolour painting of plants.
+Simple practical exercises will take the student through various stages in order to build up to a final, fairly accurate botanical painting.
+These exercises will include pencil drawing of a fruit or flower using contour lines and shading to create form; colour mixing and matching and various ways of applying watercolour paints; composition; all in preparation for a final botanical painting.
 No previous experience in botanical painting is required and students will be given individual attention.

 ABOUT THE FACILITATOR